 The English word “pretty” confuses many Russians because, in our school classes, we’ve learned the only meaning “beautiful” for it.
 You know, “Pretty Woman”, Roy Orbison, Julia Roberts and so on.
 The phrase “She is pretty ugly” blew my mind when I had read it for the first time.

 Being combined in a sentence and being placed into the context, each word realizes only one of its possible meaning, and we can figure out by the context which of the meaning was realized.
-Like chemical elements, words have different valence, and in different languages nearly same words may have different valence, i.e. different sets of words to be combined with.
+Like chemical elements, words have a different valence, and in different languages, nearly same words may have a different valence, i.e. different sets of words to be combined with.
 For example, a word “глубокий” (deep, late) can be applied to winter and fall, but never to spring and summer.
-For the latter pair you’d rather use “поздний” (late).
+For the latter pair, you’d rather use “поздний” (late).

-Beside the meaning, each word has its specific area of usage.
-In Russian, there are two words for brown — one is a general word “коричневый”, which may be applied for everything of a brown color, and another is “карий” which is used only to name a color of eyes.
+Besides the meaning, each word has its specific area of usage.
+In Russian, there are two words for brown — one is a general word “коричневый”, which may be applied to everything of a brown color, and another is “карий” which is used only to name a color of eyes.

 So, the smart way to translate a text is working with larger units like phrases and paragraphs and base your translation on the context.
 Maybe, you feel a great temptation to say “thank you, cap”, in response to my article, maybe, I’m telling obvious things, but believe me, I’ve seen too many funny translations which are the result of the wrong approach.
 By the way, the title of this article translated word by word would be the best example why word by word translation sucks.